The Merge is coming, and it marks a pivotal moment for Ethereum, Sharding, TPS, ENS and Web3.

 You can imagine, this will lead to increased demand for ENS Web3 Domains, given most will want an ID representing something other than a long hexadecimal address, ie: “0x4ac52b……”.
 ENS domains bring new levels of utility to Ethereum, and will onboard millions more users into the ecosystem.
 As we seen from the transactions chart (Fig. 1), an increased economic activity creates more transactions which is strongly correlated to an increase in the value of Ethereum.
 With the growth of ENS web3 domains, the stage is set for a reflexive-dynamic to develop between ENS as a utility within the Ethereum ecosystem, and the growth of Ethereum as a network, with each reinforcing the other as the market develops and expands further.

 Pre-Merge & Past Price

-We do not know how The Merge will effect the price of ETH.
-It could go up or down short term, and we do not know what will happen long term.
+No one can accurately predict how The Merge will effect the price of ETH.
+It could go up or down short term, and no one knows what will happen long term.
 It could be a “sell the news” event, or it may be the start of a FOMO bull run.
-We have theories about the general ideas and momentums.

 The following chart (Fig. 1) is a plot of the Ether-price on the vertical-axis, versus daily-transactions on the horizontal-axis.
 This chart contains all data, from the inception of Ethereum until 26th July 2022.